 The Duren Farm is located 2 miles south of Cazenovia on Highway 58.
 Our Conservation & Art Stop is located 1/4 mile north of 13918 Hwy 58.
-Look for the signs, tent and orange kiosk.
+Look for the signs, tent, and orange kiosk.

-The Duren Farm Conservation Stop includes a short self-guided walk to learn about the history of the area and the Duren farm, conservation practices and includes interactive trail camera stops.
-Doug will be holding “Conversations about Conservation” answering questions about the walk and will be playing guitar and singing songs throughout the day.
+The Duren Farm Conservation Stop includes a short self-guided walk to learn about the history of the area and the Duren farm and conservation practices.

+guitar, and singing songs throughout the day.
 Merchandise with Doug’s conservation motto “It’s Not Ours, It’s Just Our Turn” will also be available.

 Patricia (Trish) Duren is an artist working in both oils and pastels.
 Although most of her painting is done in her own studio using photographs as reference, she also produces art on location–painting en Plein Air.
-Trish’s subject matter varies and includes landscapes, farm animals, portraits, old homesteads and buildings.
-She is an award winning artist and exhibits in group, solo and juried shows throughout Wisconsin.
+Trish’s subject matter varies and includes landscapes, farm animals, portraits, old homesteads, and buildings.
+She is an award-winning artist and exhibits in group, solo, and juried shows throughout Wisconsin.

 This year Trish is bringing selected paintings from her studio to the Duren Farm – Conservation & Art Stop for exhibit and sale.
 Greetings cards and other items will also be offered.
 She also does commissions and is available to discuss your particular vision for a painting.

-A long time ‘amateur’ harmonica player, Trish will occasionally accompany her husband Doug in playing music throughout the day.
+A long-time ‘amateur’ harmonica player, Trish will occasionally accompany her husband Doug in playing music throughout the day.